LucasZamprogno/310/project/ebnf.md

 // Doesn't encode that KEY_C in DISPLAY_GROUPED must be specified by INPUT in AGGREGATION
 // I would like the Oxford comma for ((', ' + KEY )? + ' and ' + KEY) even though it's not in the examples :P
 // * is 0 or more
-// Aggregation uses multiple ands, not commas (aggregation AND aggregation AND aggregation, not aggregation, aggregation, and aggregation) just because it would be messy to write otherwise
 ```